-In their words: An open letter to the Fair Trade community from a family-owned farm
+An Open Letter to the Fair Trade Community from a Family-owned Farm

 Farm workers at Wholesum Harvest share how Fair Trade's Community Development Funds are making a difference in their community

 Last month I had the opportunity to interview farm workers at Wholesum Harvest’s Fair Trade Certified™ tomato farm in Amado, Arizona.
 I’ve spoken with many farm workers during my three years at Fair Trade USA, but this assignment had me nervous.
 Wholesum Amado represents a new frontier for Fair Trade.
 Last year, it became the first farm in the United States to earn Fair Trade certification.